Listen Well

 We persist with the familiar.
 We fall.
 We try harder doing the same things.
 We see less fruit.

-Stopping to listen is counter intuitive.
+Stopping to listen is counterintuitive.
 Painful, even.

 So ask yourself, and ask your leaders:

-• Who do we need to listen to that we don’t normally listen to?
+Who do we need to listen to that we don’t normally listen to?

-So let me encourage you to:
+Let me encourage you to:

-• Take a walk through your neighborhood and pray and ask God to help you listen to what he’d like you to hear.
+• Take a walk through your neighborhood and pray and ask God to help you listen to what He’d like you to hear.

 • Schedule an appointment for next week with someone you’ve been planning to listen to but just haven’t found the time.

-Finally, here’s a tip: Persisting in the familiar because it’s familiar, trying harder and producing no fruit is not a great plan going forward.
+Finally, here’s a tip: Persisting in the familiar because it’s familiar, trying harder and producing no fruit, is not a great plan going forward.
 It’s similar to my Forget.
 Don’t pivot.
 Plan to fall.

 There’s a better way that God wants to help you discover.

-Rev. Dr. Jock Ficken
+by Rev. Dr. Jock Ficken